-Step D-1: Joint materials are installed only from the backfill side of the structure only.
-Filter cloth prevents the loss of fine backfill particles while allowing the structure to be free draining.
+STEP C-1: Joint materials are installed only from the backfill side of the structure only.
+Geotextile prevents the loss of fine backfill particles while allowing the structure to be free draining.
 Bearing pads prevent concrete-to-concrete contact between facing elements vertically.

-• Filter Cloth is affixed to the backfill side of both the vertical and the horizontal panel joints (Figure 20) using several dabs of a contact adhesive.

-The adhesive provides a temporary attachment for the filter cloth and should be used sparingly.
-It is not recommended that the filter cloth be glued solid to the back of the panel.
-Filter cloth is not generally required at the base of the wall where the panel rests on the leveling pad.

-• Bearing pads are placed in grooves on top of each panel.
+- Geotextile is affixed to the backfill side of both the vertical and the horizontal panel joints (see figure below) using several dabs of a contact adhesive. - The adhesive provides a temporary attachment for the geotextile and should be used sparingly.
+It is not recommended that the geotextile be glued solid to the back of the panel.
+Geotextile is not generally required at the base of the wall where the panel rests on the leveling pad. - Bearing pads are placed in grooves on top of each panel.
 Thickness and/or quantity at various levels within the structure may differ and must be in strict accordance with the Plans.